Task Assignment on Spatial Crowdsourcing [Experiments and Analyses] (Technical Report): Problem Definition

 Usually, a task requester creates a time-constrained spatial task $t_j$ at timestamp $s_j$, which requires workers to physically reach a specific location $l_j$ before its deadline $e_j$.
 In order to tackle the intrinsic error rate (unreliability) of workers, different accuracy control techniques are used in existing studies \cite{cheng2015reliable, kazemi2013geotrucrowd, dawid1979maximum, ipeirotis2010quality}.
 Without loss of generality and for the ease of presentation, in this paper, we consider the spatial tasks with binary (Yes/No) choices and use Majority Voting \cite{kazemi2013geotrucrowd} to aggregate the answers from different workers such that the expected quality scores of tasks are satisfied.
+(To avoid draws, we can require $b_j$ to be an odd number.)
 For example, to check the stock status of a particular product (e.g., Coke Cola) in a store, the question of a spatial crowdsourcing task can be ``Whether the coke cola in the store has enough stock?'' and the answer could be ``Yes'' or ``No''.
 Specifically, for a task $t_j$ with $b_j$ answers, we report the majority answer choice (selected by no less than $\frac{b_j+1}{2}$ workers) as the final result for task $t_j$.
 Let the set $W_j$ be the workers that answer task $t_j$.
 We can compute the expected accuracy of a task as follows:

 where $W_{j}^x$ indicates the subsets with exact $x$ workers out of the worker set $W_j$ who answered task $t_j$.
 Particularly, $\Pr(W_j)$ can represent the probability that the final answer of task $t_j$ is correct.